aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployments.md

 ```

-As you see the newly Created image newproduct.png is not exist now , as it is not been copied while the creation of the Docker image.
-In order to help the team solve this issue we need a presistent volume conatin the images. that can be shared across multiple pods if the team want to scale horizintally.
+As you see the newly created image newproduct.png is not exist now , as it is not been copied while the creation of the Docker image.
+In order to help the team solve this issue we need a presistent volume contain the images.
+That can be shared across multiple pods if the team want to scale horizintally.

 Now that we have a better understading of EKS Storage and Kuberneties objects.
 On the next page, we will talk more about EFS CSI Driver and how we can Utilize it ro create a persistent storage on Kuberneties using Dynamic Provisioning on Elastic file system.